viant/mcp-sqlkit/README.md

 1. Persist the **connection definition** (driver, DSN, etc.).
 2. Supply the associated **secret** (basic credentials _or_ OAuth token).

-Step 2 is performed via a browser-based user-interaction page served by SQLKit so that credentials never transit through the MCP client.
+Step 2 is performed via a browser-based page started by the Elicit request and served by SQLKit so that credentials never transit through the MCP client.
 The flow is identical for HTTP and stdio transports and differs only in the type of credential supplied.